protocolguild/documentation/docs/6-guidelines-for-regular-operation.md

   - historic contributions are considered in weightings
   - existing contributors get "diluted" as newcomers come in
 - continuing contributors get additional weight per period they are active.
 This means historic contributors don't maintain their split weighting if they leave protocol development
-- `Hours Active`
-  - factor in whether a contributor is part- or full-time, eg. 30 : 100 or 25 : 100

 In the typical operation of the split, this would simply be `Number of eligible months` X `Hours_Active`, including past contributions before the split existed.
 Anyone who stops contributing is removed from the split via periodic Curation Reviews.